In the spring of 1898, the Columbia

 14. Ogawa the ships Japanese cook

 good weather and treacherous in stormy weather".
+In 1898, it was

-The most treacherous section was the 10 mile approach to
+not charted and the most treacherous section was the 10 mile approach to

-the mouth of the Kuskokwim River, which had tides from +14' to -.7'
+the mouth of the Kuskokwim River which had high tides of +11' and low tides

 BEFORE THE STORM: